Alien: Rogue Incursion: Reception

-Critics found the xenomorph encounters to be repetitious.
-Gonzalez wrote "these creatures spawn in at a consistent clip, eventually making shootouts more of an irritating distraction than anything else."
-Hopper wrote that the frequent confrontations "tend to dilute the fear factor", while noting that the game's heavier focus on action eliminated the "profound sense of dread" he felt while playing the stealth-based Alien: Isolation.
-According to Scott Hayden, writing for Road to VR, the game "feels overly encumbered by the sheer repetition of random alien encounters and its equally punishing save system."
-The enemy spawning was corrected through a patch, released in early 2025.

 Some critics found the level designs and puzzles repetitious.
 The A.I. received some criticism as well; Bayne wrote, "The longer you spend with the game the more apparent it becomes that the Alien AI is barebones."
 Glitches were also noted, including poor collision detection.
 Hopper wrote that "video memory errors, crashes, and the occasional game-breaking bug plagued an otherwise gripping experience."

 Nicholas Sutrich reviewed the Quest 3 version for Android Central, criticizing it for performance problems and low-resolution graphics.
 However, he noted the release of an upcoming patch to resolve these issues, and otherwise called it "one of the better action-horror games" on the Quest 3.
 Mark Delaney of GameSpot also found the graphics to be diminished in the Quest 3 version: "Everything looks fuzzier and less nuanced.
 Characters' faces are mushier.
 In the right setting, seeing a Xeno's massive head emerge from the darkness may well be petrifying, but on Quest, the mood suffers because the headset just can't oblige."

-Alien: Rogue Incursion was nominated for Immersive Reality Technical Achievement and Immersive Reality Game of the Year at the 28th Annual D.I.C.E.
-Awards.